ojitoss/Autag/README.md

 ____

 ## Upgrades:
-*version: 2.0.0*
+*version: 2.1.1*
-  * The tool interface has been restructured
-  * More code was ordered
-  * Add mkdir option to add folders
-  * Doumentacoion was improved
+  * Eslint was added to the ignore
+  * Fixed a small error with the documentation
 ____

 ## Changelog:
+2.1.1
+  * Fixed a small error with the documentation

+2.0.1
+  * Eslint was added to the ignore

 2.0.0
   * The tool interface has been restructured
   * More code was ordered